Cephalopod size: Extinct taxa

 Certain extinct cephalopods rivalled or even exceeded the size of the largest living species.
 In particular, the subclass Ammonoidea is known to have included a considerable number of species that may be considered "giant" (defined by Stevens, 1988 as those exceeding 1 m in shell diameter).
 The largest confirmed ammonite, a specimen of Parapuzosia seppenradensis discovered in a German quarry in 1895, measures 1.742 m in diameter, though its living chamber is largely missing.
 The diameter of the complete shell has been estimated at 2.55 m, assuming the living chamber took up one-fourth of the outer whorl.
 Teichert & Kummel (1960:6) suggested an even larger original shell diameter of around 3.5 m for this specimen, assuming the body chamber extended for three-fourths to one full whorl.
 In 1971 a portion of an ammonite possibly surpassing this specimen was reportedly found in a brickyard in Bottrop, western Germany.
 A specimen found by Jim Rockwood, from the Late Triassic near Williston Lake, British Columbia, was said to measure more than 8 ft across, but was later determined to be a concretion.

 Heteromorph ammonites are known to have exceeded 1 m in length also, but since their shells were uncoiled to varying degrees, they were overall much smaller than the largest non-heteromorphs.
-The greatest lengths of all were reached by the orthocones of endocerid nautiloids such as Cameroceras and Endoceras, which may have exceeded 8 m, although their maximum size is uncertain; while the largest well documented endocerid fossil is likely the 3-metre-long (3 m) shell fragment housed at the Museum of Comparative Zoology, Harvard University, there are published reports of even larger specimens.
+The greatest lengths of all were reached by the orthocones of endocerid nautiloids such as Endoceras, which may have exceeded 8 m, although their maximum size is uncertain; while the largest well documented endocerid fossil is likely the 3-metre-long (3 m) shell fragment housed at the Museum of Comparative Zoology, Harvard University, there are published reports of even larger specimens.
 Teichert (1927) mentioned specimens up to 5 m long from the Middle Ordovician limestone of Estonia and Frey (1995:72) gave a maximum shell length of 6 m for the group.
 On the subject of endocerid size, nautiloid specialist Rousseau H. Flower wrote: